 Kenmare’s main streets, designed in a perfect triangle, are lined with award-winning restaurants and cosy bars.

-If you’re spending a night in this little gem of a town, then here are the best places to eat in Kenmare where you’re guaranteed a fine feed.
+If you’re spending a night (or two!) in this little gem of a town, then here are the best places to eat in Kenmare where you’re guaranteed a fine feed.

 1. No. 35 Kenmare